harrycresswell/harry/content/articles/responsive-images-cloudinary.md

 The solution to all this is fairly simple, abstract images assets away from your repo and let a service like Cloudinary take care of your media storage.

 ## Introducing Cloudinary

 _“Cloudinary simplifies responsive images by dynamically adapting image properties — dimensions, crop, format, quality — on-the-fly and delivering the optimal version based on the content and viewing context.”_

 By adding transformations – custom parameters set in the URL which we’ll look at later – you can customise your image in any number of ways.
-Think automatic photoshopping in the cloud.
+Think automatic Photoshopping in the cloud.

 Using a CDN, Cloudinary delivers media faster based on your visitors location, and now images are out of the repo, build times are back to optimum speeds.
 Portable also makes total sense.
 No more syncing your media library when you change environment or make changes down the line.